Hired armed cutter Telemachus: Naval service

 Telemachus was among the vessels of a squadron that shared the proceeds of the recapture on 28 June 1800 of Lancaster.
 She was also part of Sir Edward Pellew's squadron, which shared in the proceeds of the capture of Vigilant, Menais, Insolent, Ann, and the wreck of a vessel that was sold, and the recapture of Industry.

-Telemachus was among the innumerable vessels of Sir John Borlase Warrens squadron that shared in the capture on 30 August 1800 of the French privateer sloop of war Guêpe.
+Telemachus was among the innumerable vessels of Sir John Borlase Warren's squadron that shared in the capture on 30 August 1800 of the French privateer sloop of war Guêpe.
 She was armed with 18 guns and had a crew of 161 men.
-British casualties amounted to four men killed, one drowned and 20 wounded; French casualties were 65 men killed and wounded.
+British casualties were four men killed, one drowned and 20 wounded; French casualties were 65 men killed and wounded.
 In 1847 the Admiralty awarded the Naval General Service Medal with clasp "29 Aug.
 Boat Service 1800" to all surviving claimants from the action.
-The award did not include Telemachus, or most of the other vessels in the squadron.
-However, Telemachus did share in the prize money and head money.
+The award did not include Telemachus, or most of the other vessels in the squadron, but Telemachus did share in the prize money and head money.
 (Note: A first-class share of the prize money was worth £42 19s 6½d; a fifth-class share, that of a seaman, was worth 1s 9½d.)